 Here are the ingredients (amounts are in the recipe card below).

-- Daikon: You can use any part of the daikon.
-I use the lower part in this recipe.
+- Daikon: You can use any part of the Daikon.
+I use the bottom part of the Daikon in this recipe.

-- Shio koji: Shio koji is a Japanese seasoning made by fermenting rice koji and salt.
+- Shio Koji: Shio koji is a Japanese seasoning made by fermenting rice koji and salt.
 The taste is salty and sweet.
 Shio koji brings out the best flavor, but finding it might not be easy, so you can substitute it with salt (I like using sea salt).

 How to make pickled Daikon is so easy!
-I will walk you through how to make it step by step.
+I will walk you through the steps one by one.
 You can also watch this video.

 - Peel daikon

-- Mix seasoning (shio koji, sugar, and rice vinegar)
+- Make pickling liquid (shio koji, sugar, and rice vinegar)

 - Put it in an airtight container (or a large mason jar) and pickle for 2 to 3 days in the fridge

 Here you go!
-I hope you will enjoy the crunchy texture and mild sweetness.
+I hope you will enjoy the crunchy texture and sour flavor.

 This pickled daikon recipe is super easy and quick.
 I hope you will love it!